PayPal Donations for continued research

 Not just gentlemen but !lower classes" could take part in killing wildlife and earn enough for a boozy night or feed the family -foxes (adults and cubs), badgers (ditto), hedgehogs, pine marten on and on the list goes.
 Why kill these animals?
 Because they were not wanted as they fulfilled no practical function for humans...other than 'sport'.

 By the 1860s Old (original) British red squirrels were wiped out with only one or two pockets continuing.
 Yes, people DID care because no red squirrels meant no fun shooting.
 The solution -import red squirrels from Europe.
 Since the 1860s the red squirrel has faced several near extinctions and nothing to do with grey squirrels.
-Even today this 'protected' species is shot on private estates and trapped, shop or killed in other ways by commercial forestry companies.
+Even today this 'protected' species is shot on private estates and trapped, shot or killed in other ways by commercial forestry companies.
 None of those ever faces prosecution or any type of legal kick-back but the grey squirrel is a fine scapegoat.

 By the 1860s hare coursing had wiped out hares in England.
 The whole 'sport'of hare coursing along with hare hounds faced it's end.
 There was a solution: import hares from Europe and so hares flourished again only to be nearly wiped out and today the number in the wild is not that great.